 If you want to know everything about costs, how much budget you need for Guatemala then you should read this article: “Guatemala trip cost“.

 Guatemala City is the capital of Guatemala and is likely to be your starting location for your trip.
 Guatemala city is often avoided by tourists.
 The capital is known as a big, dirty dangerous city.
 Most tourists therefore move directly to Antigua.
 We also recommend this, because Guatemala city is very boring and is not worth a visit at all.
 There are so many more beautiful places in Guatemala, so skip it!
-When you arrive on the airport take outside a taxi directly to Antigua, this ride takes about 45 to 60 minutes and costs you about 20 to 30 euros.
+When you arrive on the airport take outside a taxi directly to Antigua, this ride takes about 45 to 60 minutes and costs you about $24 to $36.

 Antigua is a picturesque village and is the most visited place in Guatemala.
 This is entirely justified, because Antigua is a beautiful colonial village.
 You will find many old colonial buildings and experience a cozy Latin village atmosphere.
 From Antigua you can do one of the best excursions in all of Guatemala: climbing the mountain Acatenango.
 Read all the best things to do in Antigua in our article.